fernandoviton/react-redux-example/README.md

 Initially copied from https://github.com/b52/electron-es6-react

-# electron-boilerplate
+# starter-js

 A simple boilerplate app to start development of an electron with commonly used modules

 ## How?

-The main entry point is `boot.js`, which first registers Babel then includes 'main.js'.
+The main entry point is `bootstrapper.js`, which first registers Babel then includes 'main.js'.
 This is necessary to allow `main.js` to make use of Babel's features.

 The renderer entry point `index.html` does basically the same, but loads the